 Why Christie's for wine consignment?

-Christie's scholarship, experience and network of relationships provide security to buyers, and enable our clients to maximise their sale's potential.
+Christie’s team of leading experts offers the scholarship, experience and network of relationships to provide security to buyers, and enable our clients to maximise their sale's potential.
 Christie's international clientele and outstanding reputation assure the best possible audience for your product.
 In fact, the most venerated wineries frequently ask us to source their own older vintages.

 How do I consign with Christie's?